When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 A voice actor reads Shackleton’s real diary entries.

-AI software analyses the tiny surviving sample of Shackleton’s real voice.
+AI software analyzes the tiny surviving sample of Shackleton’s real voice.

 The actor’s performance is processed to sound like Shackleton.